Cyprus rules out role in any U.S.-led strike on Syria

 “Any contribution of the Republic of Cyprus is strictly humanitarian,” Stylianides said.
 “It’s clear that in no case will it become a launchpad of military operations, or a target of attacks.”

-A significant number of countries had asked Cyprus, the European Union member closest to the Middle East, to host its nationals and offer humanitarian aid if necessary, Stylianides said in a statement.
+A significant number of countries had asked Cyprus to host its nationals and offer humanitarian aid if necessary, Stylianides said in a statement.

-Separately, government sources said an unnamed country had issued an advisory for military exercises in three areas covering 12,700 nautical square miles south of the island.

-An unannounced military drill by Israel on September 3 spread jitters throughout the region.
-Israel declined comment on whether it was the country which planned the exercises this week, which sources said would end on September 14.

-“Its a friendly country, among those which does not intend to take part in any strike,” Foreign Minister Ioannis Kasoulides told state radio.

-With Syria being one of its closest neighbors, Cypriot officials have been at pains to stress the island remains a safe destination.
+With Syria being one of its geographically-closest neighbors, Cypriot officials have been at pains to stress the island is a safe destination.

-But there are concerns about the impact any escalation of tensions could have on its tourist industry, a major earner for the country, which was economically crippled by the terms of an international bailout in March.
+But there are concerns about the impact any escalation of tensions could have on its tourist industry, a main earner for the island, which was economically crippled by the terms of an international bailout in March.

 Cyprus hosted thousands of Lebanese fleeing that country’s civil war in the 1970s and 1980s and was an evacuation hub for thousands of people fleeing a brief war between Israel and Lebanon’s Hizbollah movement in 2006.